krypteianetwork/krypteia/doc/build-osx.md

 NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 Building with Qt5 is recommended.

-Build Zcoin Core
+Build krypteia Core
 ------------------------
-1. Build Zcoin-core:
+1. Build krypteia-core:

     Configure and build the headless bitcoin binaries as well as the GUI (if Qt is found).